 In AEP1, students take three courses in academic English and one undergraduate-level “content” course with non-native and native English-speaking students in the classroom together.
 The academic English courses support the academic content course.

-- College Reading & Listening
+- College Reading and Writing

 - Academic Oral Communication Skills